5 Tips for Onboarding a Virtual Assistant

 6. Any personal priorities that you’d like me to help with?

 Tailor the questions to your needs!
-Bring this to your weekly meeting and make sure you go over it with your new assistant.
+Bring this to your weekly meeting, and make sure you go over it with your new assistant.

 3. Clearly Communicate "Pop-up" tasks throughout the weeK

-Pop-up tasks during the week: (This could include things such as calling for dinner reservations or sending a contract as a follow-up from a meeting or formatting/publishing a blog post):
+Pop-up tasks during the week: (This could include things such as calling for dinner reservations or, sending a contract as a follow-up from a meeting, or formatting/publishing a blog post):

 4. Give Your Assistant Access!

 If there is an issue in your personal life that is affecting your professional life, we also need to know.
-We truly do care about our clients and may be able to step in and alleviate pressure on the work side to allow you more time to address the personal issue.
+We genuinely do care about our clients and may be able to step in and alleviate pressure on the work side to allow you more time to address the personal issue.

-In the beginning, it's very hard to do this.
+In the beginning, it's tough to do this.
 I understand!
 Please don't take this personally -- EVERY client I've ever worked with personally and those on my existing teams deals with these same issues, I promise!!
 Smaller tasks are usually given in the beginning -- hence the 30-day ramp-up/onboarding process difficulties I discussed from the beginning.

 5. Use A Team Task Management ApplicatioN